The Secret of the Nautilus: Plot

 The game is set under the sea in the 21st century, where during a scientific assignment, a young oceanographer enters into a strange type of submarine hidden on an undersea rock shelf.
 The vessel turns out to be the famous Nautilus which was abandoned a great many years earlier by Captain Nemo.

 Gameplay

 The game plays as a Myst-clone first-person adventure game, in which the player navigates through a series of computer generated screens to interact with the environment and solve puzzles.

 Reception

 By 2004, global sales of The Secret of the Nautilus had surpassed 117,000 copies.

-Süddeutsche Zeitung felt that while the game would attract fans of Jules Verne, they would become dismayed by the game's "combintion puzzles".
+Süddeutsche Zeitung felt that while the game would attract fans of Jules Verne, they would become dismayed by the game's combination puzzles.
 Reviewer Four Fat Chicks felt the small hotspots, and timed sections let the game down.